Pituchai/gate-meter-realtime/README.md

 # gate-meter-realtime
-## Detect the gate measure on the factory, the gate that are predict contains white gate,grey gate,balck gate.
+   1.)
+Detect the gate measure on the factory, the gate that are predict contains white gate,grey gate,balck gate.
-## after detect the gate, it will measure value from fahrenheit to celsius.
+   2.)
+After detect the gate, it will measure value from fahrenheit to celsius.